-If I asked anybody to name the town that has editions of Cervantes’ book, Don Quixote, in the greatest number of languages some people may say Madrid, home to the Instituto Cervantes.
+If I asked anybody to name the town that has editions of Cervantes’ book, Don Quixote, in the greatest number of languages, some people may say Madrid, home to the Instituto Cervantes.
 They would be wrong.
-Some may guess Alcala de Henares, the birth place of Cervantes, wrong again.
+Some may guess Alcala de Henares, the birthplace of Cervantes, wrong again.
 The answer is the Alpujarra town of Órgiva.

-Órgiva is the capital of the Alpujarra region who’s last and only claim to literary fame was probably a mention in ‘Driving Over Lemons’ by Chris Stewart.
+Órgiva is the capital of the Alpujarra region whose last and only claim to literary fame was probably a mention in ‘Driving Over Lemons’ by Chris Stewart.
 However back in 1967 the local librarian, Agustin Martin Zaragoza, started to encourage people and institutions to send him copies of the book Don Quixote.
 Today the collection, housed in the library and available to anybody who wants to read them, stands at books in 82 different languages including some with very few speakers such as Afrikaans oriya.
 They still have some way to go for a full set, Don Quixote was translated into 140 languages and dialects.
 The collection in Madrid by the way only represents 59 languages.